-We have worked with our community planning partners, producing guidance on the links between inequalities, climate, nature and health and integrated principals into community action groups and place plans.
-This has been adapted into a video titled: Health Inequalities & Nature Based Solutions.
+We have worked with our community planning partners producing guidance on the links between inequalities, climate, nature and health and integrated principals into community action groups and place plans.
+Health Inequalities & Natural Solutions (youtube.com)

 We have published a variety of tools and guidance to support those working in nature-based health and wellbeing initiatives to understand and address inequalities and carried out training programmes.
 We have worked in partnership with a number of research institutes to better understand the impacts of prescribing nature including the University of Aberdeen, University of Stirling, UHI and the Public Health Interventions Research Studies Team (PHIRST).
 Lastly, we have worked to integrate our green health principles into 26 Highland programmes, plans and strategies.